Prepare to apply

 - a copy of your rules

-- bylaws
+- by-laws

-- council resolutions, or
+- council resolutions

-Organization primary address (Question 7)
+Organization Primary Address (Question 7)

 State the primary address of your organization.
 The primary address is usually the head or main office.
 Give a complete address in a format recognized by Canada Post.
 Consult the Canada Post website for information.

-Mailing address (is it the same as the organization primary address?)
+Mailing Address (is it the same as the organization primary address?)
 (Question 8)

 State "yes" or "no" to the question of whether your mailing address is the same as the primary address.
 If you answer "no", state the mailing address of your organization.

-Organization’s primary activities (Question 9)
+Organization's Primary Activities (Question 9)

 In 500 words or less, describe the main activities of your organization.
 Please explain your mandate and how your organization supports persons with disabilities.

-Primary contact information (Questions 10 to 13)
+Primary Contacts (Questions 10 to 13)

 Who is the main contact person for the proposed project?
 Provide the contact information for the person who will be ESDC's primary contact person in respect to your application for funding.